Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Introduction

-A second approach \cite{Schutz:1986} consists in establishing a statistical association between the source, and those galaxies in a catalog that match the source sky location and luminosity distance as inferred from the GW data.
-This is well suited to binary black hole (BBH) mergers as electromagnetic counterparts are not expected in this case (So far, there are no clear and robust discovery of a counterpart).
-A proof of principle application of this approach has been applied to GW170817, ignoring the counterpart, finding $H_0={77}_{-18}^{+37} \hu$\cite{Fishbach:2018gjp}.
-This approach has been applied to the BBH signals detected during the first and second observing runs of Advanced LIGO and Virgo \cite{LIGOScientific:2018mvr,Soares-Santos:2019irc,Abbott:2019yzh} leading to a value of $H_0 = 69^{+16}_{-8} \hu$ when combined with the BNS counterpart measurement.
+A second approach \cite{Schutz:1986} consists in establishing a statistical association between the source, and those galaxies in a catalog that match the source sky location and luminosity distance as inferred from GW data.
+This is well suited to binary black hole (BBH) mergers, for which electromagnetic counterparts are not expected.
+(So far, there is no clear and robust discovery of a counterpart).
+A proof of principle application of this approach was applied to GW170817, ignoring the counterpart, finding $H_0={77}_{-18}^{+37} \hu$\cite{Fishbach:2018gjp}.
+This approach was also applied to the BBH signals detected during the first and second observing runs of Advanced LIGO and Virgo \cite{LIGOScientific:2018mvr,Soares-Santos:2019irc,Abbott:2019yzh} leading to a value of $H_0 = 69^{+16}_{-8} \hu$, when combined with the BNS counterpart measurement.
 An analysis of the asymmetric mass ratio event GW190814 \cite{Abbott:2020khf} detected during the first half of observing run 3 \cite{Abbott:2020niy} resulted in the estimate $H_0=70^{+17}_{-8} \hu$.
 A more recent result using also O3a events finds $H_0=70^{+11}_{-7} \hu$ \cite{Finke:2021aom}.